aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/40-creating-ci-cd-pipeline.en.md

   "GitBranchToBuild": "cdk-module"
 }
 ```
 ... and save the file.
+If you have checked out some other branch, like `cdk-module-completed`, then please change the property value above to the name of checked out branch. "`GitBranchToBuild`" property defines which git branch will be checked out from the CodeCommit when CodePipeline builds the app image and hosting infrastructure.

 Please `build & run` the project.
 If all went well you should see a console window with output starting with something like *Synthesized to "C:\Users\username\AppData\Local\Temp\cdk.outjLaGkJ".* That path is the location of generated CloudFormation templates.
 If you are familiar with CloudFormation, please feel free to explore the output of this step.